RyzenGatto/Ai-HDL-MacroPad/README.md

 KMK has its own license, please refer to their page for more details.
 KMK has a GUI interface that another developer made.

 This [battery management](https://github.com/Tjoms99/xiao_sense_nrf52840_battery_lib) software will be used to communicate battery life and charge status to the user.

-# More Info

-KiCad files can be found in its folder.
-Production files can be found in Export Files.
-Version 1 is a super simple 5-key design for use with a XIAO RP2040.
-It does not have Bluetooth.
-It's also much cheaper.
-Version 1.5 has BT and a lithium-ion battery and relies on the KMK firmware.